celenityy/nextdns-settings/README.md

 * ⭐️ `WindowsSpyBlocker (Spy)`

-It might seem like a lot, but these are high quality lists with strong coverage, and it doesn't really hurt to use them like this.
+It might seem like a lot, but these are high quality lists with strong coverage and minimal false positives in my experience, and it generally doesn't hurt to use them like this.

 Additionally, if you're fine with a little breakage, I would highly recommend: